 The Internet mega-store.
 The best-known ones are Performance, Price Point, Cambria, Chain Reaction, Colorado Cycling, and Nashbar.
 These sites are the cycling equivalent of Amazon.
 The advantages are the selection is large and the prices are low, especially because all such stores have constant sales.
 The disadvantages are you can’t try it on, you can’t always get reliable info on what you’re buying, and returning it is awkward.
 These stores all have impeccable reputations and you can buy from them with assurance that you won’t be cheated, they usually have good return policies, and they often have excellent phone or email links for answering questions.
 Sign up for their email list and they’ll alert you about their sales, which are constant.

 Company websites.
 Clothing manufacturers often sell their products out of their own websites.
-Voler and Primal are the two biggest.
+Voler, Pearl Izumi, and Primal are the three biggest.
 The prices are ordinary (unless they’re having a sale), but the one huge advantage is their stock is vast, beyond anything any other source can match.
 Primal, which makes primarily jerseys, sells hundreds of styles, whereas your LBS will stock just a few (and usually the most generic and boring) and the online megastore perhaps a couple of dozen.
 Sign up for their email list and they’ll alert you about their sales.
 If you know the reputation of the company, you can buy from them without fear of the scam.

 eBay.
 You know about that.
 You either love it or you don’t.
 I have friends who buy almost everything they use in their riding from eBay, beginning with their bike.
 The selection is inconceivably vast—at any one time there are about 20,000 cycling jerseys for sale on eBay.
 And of course they sell used stuff, which the internet stores don’t do.
 I almost never use it, because I hate auctions, I hate having to sort through mountains of crap to find what I want, I can never find exactly what I want and end up buying something that isn’t really right, and I rarely find that the prices (for new gear) are much better there than elsewhere.
 The safety factor is zero—caveat emptor, baby.
 It’s hard to get information on your item before buying.
 Shop eBay if you’re willing to take a risk and know exactly what you want.
 I buy used jerseys on eBay when the price is great and I know the manufacturer.
 I did get a vintage High Road team jersey on eBay once for $10, and I’m still glowing, so sometimes the system works.